What is important for attracting and retaining top talent?

-Improve your application form
+3. Improve your application form

 Not sure what's too much?
-If you're not getting any applicants it could be worth removing all questions and assignments and only asking for personal information and a LinkedIn page.
-This way, you can remove labor from the side of the applicant and take it upon yourself.
+If you're not getting any applicants, it could be worth removing all questions and assignments and only asking for personal information and a LinkedIn profile.

-You can do this by researching whether applicants are a match yourself or by following up quickly with a phone call to ask additional info.
-This is not possible if you are getting 100 applicants per job post, but you're here because you're struggling to get any.
+You can do this by researching whether applicants are a match yourself or by following up quickly with a phone call to ask for additional info.
+This is obviously not possible if you are getting 100 applicants per job post, but you're here because you're struggling to get any.

-Until you start getting more applicants it will be manageable to put some time into researching the applicants you do get.
+Until you start getting more applicants, it will be manageable to put some time into researching the applicants you do get.

 Tip: Create an accessible application form

-Improve your career page
+4. Make your career page memorable and informative

-You can reflect these things about your company on your career page by adding the company values, pictures of your office and team, and information about the workflows and tools your company uses (remote? flexible work hours? team chat with Slack?).
+You can reflect these things on your career page by adding your company values, pictures of your office and team and information about the workflows and tools your company uses (remote? flexible work hours? team chat with Slack?).